bersling/sveltepuzzle/AWESOME.md

 - This is my code for handling touch `./src/routes/touch.ts`.
 It is an essential ingredient of making a web app compatible for a mobile release.
 - Also check out `./src/app.html` and `./src/styles/app.scss`.
 They also include some essential code for making it feel like an app on mobile.
 - If you're coming from web development, learning that you cannot immediately redeploy when you have a bug, but first need to wait for approval from Apple or Google is something you have to get used to.
+- On iOS, make sure that your app doesn't overlap with things like Battery Charging Status.
+You can achieve this with (https://developer.mozilla.org/en-US/docs/Web/CSS/env)